KnowageLabs/Knowage-Documentation/functionalities-guide/behavioural-model/index.rst

     Profile Attribute Management.

-Click on the red Plus button to define the profile attribute.
+Click on the red Plus button to define a new profile attribute.
 The user is asked to insert the **Name**, a **Description**, the **Type** (number, string or date), how the value is associated (Manual Input or Lov), if it is Multivalue and if other users can see the variable editable when defining users' properties (see next paragraph).
 Then just click on Save and the new attribute will be added to the list on the left of the window.

 .. figure:: media/image66.png